-Brian Bulfer earned a B.F.A. in drawing and painting and a B.A. in religious studies from California State University Long Beach in 2008.
-He also received an MFA in visual arts from Mason Gross School of the Arts, Rutgers University in 2010.
-His artwork has been exhibited both nationally and internationally, such as in Chiang Mai, Thailand and Lisbon, Portugal.
+Brian Bulfer earned a B.F.A. in drawing and painting and a B.A. in religious studies from California State University Long Beach in 2008, an MFA in visual arts from Mason Gross School of the Arts, Rutgers University in 2010, and has most recently completed an Ed.D. in Art Education at Teachers College, Columbia University, NY.
+His artwork has been exhibited both nationally and internationally, in locations including Chiang Mai, Thailand and Lisbon, Portugal.
 He is the recipient of the Arthur Wesley Dow Award and the Kasser Annual Fund Scholar in Art Education Award.
-Currently, he is working on an Ed.D. in Art Education at Teachers College, Columbia University, NY.
-For the past five years he has held the position of Chair of the Visual Arts Department at the Mason Gross Extension Division where he has been working to develop an art education program for children and teens.
+This is Bulfer’s sixth year as Chair of the Visual Arts Department at the Mason Gross Extension Division where he has developed an art education program for children and teens.